 - Would they use them again?

-10. Using the Incorrect Materials
+10. Use the Wrong Materials

 The golden rule when refurbishing older buildings with solid walls is to use traditional materials that are compatible with the way they were originally built, i.e. lime-based mortars, renders and plasters, rather than anything containing modern cement.